spadefoot/kohana-orm-leap/README.md

 This project is constantly being improved and extended.
 Here is a list of some of the features to come:

-* Plugins for CouchDB, Drizzle, MongoDB, and XML RDB.
+* Plugins for CouchDB, MongoDB, and XML RDB.
 * Master / Slave support.
 * More unit tests.